patrickfrom98/Canalside-Health-Centre/README.md

 - Add patients appointment history to the user profile section for receptionists
 - Allow patients to record additional secondary addresses and contact details
 - Add full functionality for clinicians
+- Improve dashboard functionality for receptionists and patients